yWorks/yfiles-for-html-demos/demos/input/edgereconnection/README.md

 - _Red edges_ cannot be moved to another port.
 - _Orange edges_ connect to other orange nodes, but you cannot create self-loops.
-- _Blue edges_ connect to all other ports (black dots).
+- _Blue edges_ connect to all other ports (black and white dots).
 Note that the blue edge will reuse existing port locations.
 - _Green edges_ connect to any location inside of other green nodes when the `Shift` key is pressed.